-Dabigatran, apixaban and rivaroxaban prevent a blood chemical called thrombin from working, which in turn prevents fibrin from being made from fibrinogen.
+Dabigatran, apixaban, edoxaban and rivaroxaban prevent a blood chemical called thrombin from working, which in turn prevents fibrin from being made from fibrinogen.
 Dabigatran binds to thrombin.
 Apixaban and rivaroxaban stop thrombin from being made.
-All three medicines work quickly - within two to four hours.
+All four medicines work quickly - within two to four hours.

 When are anticoagulants used?

-Anticoagulants are prescribed if you have already had a blood clot (treatment) - to prevent the clot from getting bigger, or if you are at risk of having a blood clot (prevention).
+Anticoagulants are prescribed if you already have a blood clot, the most common cause being a deep vein thrombosis (DVT) and/or a clot on the lung, called a pulmonary embolus (PE). in these cases, they prevent the clot from becoming bigger.
+The other reason they are used is if you are at risk of having a blood clot (prevention).
 Examples of people who are at risk of having a blood clot include anyone who has:

 - A fast irregular heartbeat (atrial fibrillation).
-Having atrial fibrillation is one of the most common reasons for taking an anticoagulant.
+Having AF is one of the most common reasons for taking an anticoagulant.